 Getting to Paris

 Paris is a very easy city to get to and get around.
-There are two airports (Charles de Gaulle and Orly), a variety of train stations all over the city that serves different destinations, as well as bus stations that also serve various destinations and are located at train stations for easy transport.
+There are two airports (Charles de Gaulle and Orly), a variety of train and bus stations all over the city that serves different destinations.
+Bus stations are conveniently located at train stations for easy transport.

-The main airport is Charles de Gaulle, the other is Orly (used with budget airlines) and both are approximately a 45-minute car or taxi ride from the city center.
-The cheapest way to get from the airport to the city is to take the RER train that runs from the airport to the city center and connects with the Paris Metro (subway).
+The main airport is Charles de Gaulle, the other is Orly (used with budget airlines), and both are approximately a 45-minute car or taxi ride from the city center.

 If Paris is one of many stops you plan to make across Europe in a short amount of time, read our helpful guide to making the most of two weeks in Europe.